day50-dev/llm-manpage-tool/README.md

 context7 fixes this only for things in context7.
 What about everything else?

-Get your models to use the right documentation, locally, for the software your actually have, effeciently.
+Get your models to use the right documentation, locally, for the software you actually have, effeciently.

 **Mansnip**, part of the [DAY50](https://day50.dev) suite of open-source tools for AI workflows, solves the problem of irrelevant documentation going to the context window.